Sign In / Sign Out

 - My ASU

-A student who does not maintain the minimum GPA standard is placed on academic probation or is disqualified.
-A student on academic probation is in conditional good standing and is permitted to enroll.
+A student with an academic warning or on academic probation is considered in conditional good standing and is permitted to enroll.

-Students on academic probation must meet with an academic success specialist to discuss academic success strategies for the subsequent semester and will be required to take UNI 220 Academic Refresher.
-In addition, students who have fewer than 24 credit hours will be required to participate in the ASU Pathway for Achieving Student Success Program.
+Whether a student's status is an academic warning or probation, the student must meet with an academic success specialist to discuss academic success strategies for the subsequent semester and develop a success plan for returning to university academic good standing.
+At the discretion of the student’s college or school, that plan may require successful completion of UNI 220 Academic Refresher.
+In addition, a student who has fewer than 24 credit hours may be required to participate in the ASU Pathway for Achieving Student Success program.
 Students who successfully complete UNI 220 and participate in the PASS program will get an additional semester of academic probation before being disqualified.
-More information on the PASS program can be found here: https://studentsuccess.asu.edu/pass.

-Undergraduate students who earn 12 or more graded semester hours (“A+,” “A,” “A-,” “B+,” “B,” “B-,” “C+,” “C,” “D” or “E”) during a semester in residence at ASU with a GPA of 3.50 or higher are eligible for the Dean’s List.
+Undergraduate students are eligible for the Dean’s List if they earn 12 or more graded credit hours (“A+”, “A”, “A-”, “B+”, “B”, “B-”, “C+”, “C”, “D” or “E”) during a semester in residence at ASU with a GPA of 3.50 or higher.
 A notation regarding Dean’s List achievement appears on the unofficial transcript.

 The university is required to publish and enforce standards of satisfactory academic progress for certain students (e.g., student athletes, students receiving financial aid and students receiving veterans benefits).

 Certification of satisfactory progress for student athletes is verified by the academic advisor and the dean’s designee for certifying satisfactory progress.
-Certification of satisfactory progress for students receiving financial aid or veterans benefits is verified by Student Financial Assistance or the Veterans Services offices, respectively.
+Certification of satisfactory progress for students receiving financial aid or veterans benefits is verified by the Financial Aid and Scholarship Services office or the Office for Veteran and Military Academic Engagement, respectively.
 Students should contact their advisors or the appropriate office for additional information on satisfactory progress requirements.

 A student’s college assumes responsibility for enforcing academic standards and may place on university academic probation any student who has failed to maintain good standing as previously defined.
 For purposes of probation and retention, an individual college may set higher GPA standards.
-A student on academic probation is required to observe any rules or limitations the college may impose as a condition for retention.
+A student on academic probation is required to observe any rules or limitations the college may impose as a condition for retention, including college-established policies regarding continuing probation.

 Co-enrolled Continuing Probation Program